-We do not publish posts which are purely information requests, commentary about other reviews, complaints about classmates, general opinions about the TEFL industry, reflections on the English language, letters to the school, biographies, thank yous, happy birthdays, or any other type of comment which is not a review of the course you have just completed.
+We do not publish posts which are purely information requests, commentary about other reviews, complaints about classmates, general opinions about the TEFL industry or job market, reflections on the English language, letters to the school, biographies, thank yous, happy birthdays, or any other type of comment which is not a review of the course you have just completed.

 Please do not submit your review from the campus or school building where you took your course or using a shared computer.
 To prevent fraud, we err on the side of caution and do not publish reviews submitted from identical locations.
 We may also unpublish previously-approved reviews for the same reason.

 “Inappropriate language” is interpreted broadly to include not only curse words, but also spelling and grammar errors that hinder comprehension, unprofessional commentary, as well as defamatory statements.

 Language most often becomes an issue when reviewers are writing a negative review and their anger gets the best of them.
 To avoid having your review go unpublished, we recommend waiting a day or two and writing your review after you’ve cooled down.
 Stick to the facts of your experience and do not accuse any person or company of illegal or malicious activities.